telerik/nativescript-cloud/docs/cloud-run-ios.md

 Runs your project on all connected iOS devices and in the iOS Simulators, if configured.
 While your app is running, prints the output from the application in the console and watches for changes in your code.
 Once a change is detected, it synchronizes the change with all selected devices and restarts/refreshes the application.

+<% if(isHtml) { %>
+When running this command without passing --release flag, the HMR (Hot Module Replacement) is enabled by default.
+In case you want to disable HMR, you can pass --no-hmr flag.
+When --release is passed, CLI disables HMR.
+<% } %>

 ### Commands

 Usage | Synopsis